 Generics are "copycats" of brand-name drugs.
 They're safe and effective, and they typically cost a quarter of the price of brand-name drugs.
 Generics are approved by the U.S. Food and Drug Administration (FDA) and must meet the same strict standards that are required of brand-name drugs.

-Lead with Generics, our prescription step therapy program, promotes the use of generic drugs as the first step in treating your condition.
+Our prescription step therapy program promotes the use of generic drugs as the first step in treating your condition.
 How does the program work?

 When you get a new prescription in certain drug classes, you must try a generic option or similar alternative medication.1

 If the generic option is not right for you, your physician may request an authorization for a brand-name drug.

 If you do not follow the program, the brand-name drug will not be covered under your benefits.